vivachu/slate/source/includes/_entries.md

 shareOnInstagram | false | Whether or not to share the entry on Instagram.

 <aside class="success">
-Returns the ID of the newly created entry.
+Returns the newly created entry.
 </aside>